3.3 minutes read

 Cambodian millennials are driving demand for affordable condos, and developers are now looking at parts of the condo market in Phnom Penh for future launches.
 The kingdom’s, especially Phnom Penh’s and Sihanoukville’s real estate markets could reach market time in terms of demand from emerging markets such as China, India and South Korea.

 In 2016, Chinese companies were thought to be a bit late in developing their own real estate projects, but they are catching up, “says David L., head of Phnom Penh-based real estate consultancy.
 Chinese investment in non-stop construction in Cambodia is a healthy inflow of domestic and external investment, he says.
 This means that they are unlikely to be sensitive to Cambodian demand, which is good for the country’s economy and for Cambodia’s economy as a whole.
 He was wrong and Chinese people got a big share in the real estate market as they get into big projects.

 Look at Cambodia’s sustainable, amazing growth rate.
-The growth rate has been under 6.5 only 4 years in last 15 years.
+The growth rate has been under 6.5 only 4 years in last 15 years, and could keep over 8 years consequently between 2011-2019.
 According to World Bank, the growth rate in 2021 will be 6%.
 We expect a boom in the growth after borders are opened again.
 Putting aside the ciris in 2009, Cambodia’s growth rate has been continuously over 7, peaking to 13.25 in 2005.
 After 2009 totally sustainable rate at 7-7.5%.

 Phnom Penh Real Estate Industry